KristjanESPERANTO/MagicMirror-3rd-Party-Modules/pipeline/workers/README.md

 │  Input: ModuleInput (from in-memory metadata payload)        │ │                                                              │
 │  ┌──────────────────────────────────────────────────────┐   │
-│  │ Stage 3: Clone Repository                            │   │
+│  │ Phase 1: Clone Repository                            │   │
 │  │  - Check if repo is up-to-date (skip if cached)     │   │
 │  │  - Clone or update repository                        │   │
 │  │  - Move from temp to final location                  │   │